postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Deleting your account is an irreversible operation.
 Any data synced to your account will be deleted and no longer be accessible.

+You must leave all Postman teams that you're a member of prior to deleting your account.
+To do so, see [Leaving a team](#leaving-a-team).

+If you're a member of an Enterprise team with [SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/) enabled, you must contact a Team Admin to remove your Postman account from that team.

-If you are on a Professional, Basic, or Free plan, you can permanently delete your Postman account from your [account settings](https://go.postman.co/settings/me/account/) page.
+Once you're no longer a member of any Postman team, you can permanently delete your Postman account in your [account settings](https://go.postman.co/settings/me/account/).
 Select your avatar in the upper-right corner > **Account Settings** > **Account**.
 Select **Delete Account**.
-Before the account is deleted, you will be asked to sign in again to confirm that you own the account.
+Before deleting your account, Postman will prompt you to sign in again to confirm that you own the account.

-If you are on an Enterprise plan, you must contact your Team Admins to delete your Postman account.

 ### Updating your profile